Rousavelt/Rousavelt/README.md

 - 👋 Hi, I’m @Rousavelt.
-A student at Imperial studying Mathematics and Finance MSc, and Alumni of the Cambridge Maths Tripos
+An alumni of Imperial that studied Mathematics and Finance MSc, and Alumni of the Cambridge Maths Tripos
 - 👀 I’m interested in Oil Painting, Figure Drawing, Japanese, Probability brain teasers, and financial mathematics.
 - 🌱 I’m currently learning Image Recognition.
 - 💞️ I’m looking to collaborate on anything...
 (Historical, or Financial projects are the most interesting to me at the moment... the Herculaneum Papyri are so cool!)